-No matter how big or small the city of Split, one day is certainly not enough.
+No matter how big or small the city of Split, one day in Split is certainly not enough.

 To meet a general idea of Split’s rich history, prominent landscape, and rich culture can be difficult in just one day, but possible.
 Here are my tips on how to optimize 24 hours in Croatia’s second city.

 Before you plan your visit to Split and its four islands, I sincerely recommend looking at the best time to visit these islands and Split city.
 Maybe, Tripadvisor can help you get an idea of what to do in Split, Dalmatia!